DexKit/dexkit-js-2024/content/blog/calling-all-blockchain-developers.md

 ---
+title: >-
-title: "Calling all blockchain developers: join us in building the future of DeFi with DexKit's revolutionary open-source Monorepo for DexAppBuilder!"
+  Calling all blockchain developers: join us in building the future of DeFi with DexKit's revolutionary open-source Monorepo for DexAppBuilder!
-date: "August 4, 2023"
+date: 'August 4, 2023'
+excerpt: >-
-excerpt: "<p>Greetings, esteemed blockchain developers and DeFi enthusiasts 🙋‍♂️ Are you passionate about the world of decentralized finance and blockchain technology?
-Are you looking to make&hellip;</p> "
+  Greetings, esteemed blockchain developers and DeFi enthusiasts!
+Are you passionate about the world of decentralized finance and blockchain technology?
-category: "Blog"
+category: Blog
-slug: "calling-all-blockchain-developers"
+slug: calling-all-blockchain-developers
-imageUrl: "/blog-images/20230803_Calling-blog-LinkedIn-Facebook.png"
+imageUrl: /blog-images/20230803_Calling-blog-LinkedIn-Facebook.png
 ---

 Greetings, esteemed blockchain developers and DeFi enthusiasts 🙋‍♂️